HeavenlyYashka/AWS_EndToEnd_Project-1/Instructions.md

       git commit -m <"commit message">
       git push
       <Enter Username/Password>

 ### 2. A way to handle permissions for code
-    *- Move information from above here -*

-### 3. A place to host website with permissible updates
     Create a new app for hosting in Amplify
     *  New app -> Host web app -> AWS CodeCommit -> Select repo -> Check Allow AWS...
        -> Select New Service role -> Review, Save and deploy ** If deployment fails, refer to text below:
        AWS have also changed the Amplify interface so you don't configure the role as part of the initial setup.
 However, within the app,  under App settings -> General settings, you can configure the service role after creating the app.
 I wouldn't have noticed this without your video walkthrough.
 My service role was automatically set to AdministratorAccess, which had AdministratorAccess permissions, and resulted in failed deployments.
 This required changing the role to AmplifyConsoleServiceRole (with the AdministratorAccess-Amplify policy) to fix this issue.
-         -- Redeploy
+      ++ Redeploy
     *  Open site URL to confirm site is active

+### 3. A place to host website with permissible updates
     Open repo in CodeCommit and inspect "index.html" file
     * Edit body section of .html with any text of choice
     * Commit changes